shapeshifter/shapeshifter-specification/docs/general-description/plan-phase.md

 The exchange between AGR and BRP’s and corresponding trades on the energy markets are out-of-scope for UFTP.
 The result, however, will lead to a D-prognosis in the validate phase.

-The processes that take place during the plan phase are schematically depicted in figure 2-4.
+The processes that take place during the plan phase are schematically depicted in the following figure.

 <figure markdown>
   ![General information flow in the Plan phase](../assets/images/image9.emf.odg.svg)